Review of Australia’s Welfare System

 Over the past decade Australia’s welfare system has grown relentlessly and become unsustainable.

-The Reference Group was asked to advise the Minister for Social Services, the Hon Kevin Andrews MP, on how the welfare system can:
+The Reference Group was asked to advise the Australian Government on how Australia’s welfare system can:

 - provide incentives to work for those who are able to work